code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-09-spring-ws-soap-header-example.md

 > Note that it is also possible to specify the `SoapHeader` as a parameter of the handling method.
 You would then need to iterate over the available `SoapHeaderElement`(s) to get the one you need.

 From the `SoapHeaderElement` we obtain the `Source` which is unmarshalled into a `ListFlightsSoapHeaders` instance.
-In a next step, the `isIsGoldClubMember` value is retrieved and used in order to determine whether we return an extra flight in the response.
+In a next step, the `clientId` value is retrieved and used in order to determine whether we return an extra flight in the response.

 ``` java
 package com.codenotfound.ws.endpoint;